18F/eca-exchanges-wordpress-site/README.md

 4. Copy the example `manifest.yml.example` to `manifest.yml`.
 Edit the `manifest.yml` file.
   * Change the 'host' attribute to something unique for your site.
   * Under "services:" change
-    * "mysql-db" to the name of your MySQL service you created in Step 2.
+    * "mysql-service" to the name of your MySQL service you created in Step 2.
     * "s3-storage" to the name of your S3 service you created in Step 3.
+Or delete this line if you're not using S3.

 5. Copy the example `setup.json.example` to `setup.json`.
 Edit the `setup.json` file for your specific WordPress site information, plugins you want installed, and themes.
   * **NOTE** The example includes a set of plugins that will be used to attach to your previously created S3 storage so you can store media uploads, like pictures, for your WordPress site.
 If you do not use these plugins, every time you deploy, it will destroy your uploaded files.